List of BanG Dream! characters: Sayo Hikawa

 Sayo Hikawa (氷川 紗夜, Hikawa Sayo) is the guitarist of Roselia and a first-year law student at Keiho.
 She plays a blue ESP M-II guitar.
 Serious to a fault and never cuts corners, she is the older twin sister of Hina; Sayo has an inferiority complex because Hina always manages to do things perfectly without trying, while Sayo always puts her absolute effort into everything but is unable to perform as well as her.
 She dislikes carrots passionately as she used to eat Hina's (who disliked them as well) when they were younger, and got scolded for it because she did not eat her own.
 Sayo previously attended Hanasakigawa Girls' High School, where she was in the archery club and the student council's disciplinary committee.

-After playing for various bands but repeatedly leaving after questioning her bandmates' talents, Sayo becomes the first person to join Roselia after being approached by Yukina.
-Despite her early misgivings about Roselia, she commits to the band in her effort to differentiate herself from Hina.
-As a result, she is constantly peeved whenever she spots Hina in the crowd during Roselia's concerts.
-In spite of her complex, Sayo wishes to be honest toward Hina and promises that the two will motivate each other in playing the guitar.
-When the Girls Band Challenge begins, Sayo is reluctant to take part in it and Roselia's battle with Raise A Suilen due to Future World Fes, but after visiting Chiyu's penthouse and hearing her explanations, she is motivated to defeat RAS.
-However, after Roselia is defeated and switches to preparing for the preliminary event Over the Future, she overworks herself and collapses after a practice.
-While recovering from her fever, Sayo writes a song that Roselia later performs at the Girls Band Challenge final.

 Sayo is voiced by Haruka Kudō.
-Kudō and fellow Roselia member Megu Sakuragawa host the Nippon Broadcasting System program Radio Shout!.
+Kudō and fellow Roselia member Megu Sakuragawa host the Nippon Broadcasting System program Radio Shout!
 Elissa Cuellar plays her in the dub.